ad-sngh/jugaad/content/_index.md

 ## Why I Share

 This space is where I share my thoughts, experiences, and insights as someone who has witnessed the transformation of the data space from standalone analysis to notebooks to automated solutions to full-fledged AI workflows.
-As I lead teams and cultures to adopt modern solutions, I share my experiences, challenges, learnings, and insights here.
+As I lead teams and organizations to adopt modern solutions, I share my experiences, challenges, learnings, and insights here.

 I'm not a developer by trade, but I've always been fascinated by the power of software and how it can transform the way we live and work.
-I believe AI and Machine Learning are the future of software development.
+I do believe in the power of AI and Machine Learning to shape the future of software development.
 I also believe the best way to learn is by doing, and this corner of the internet is a collection of my mistakes and learnings on this journey.

 ---